lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 <default-class-ref class="com.gruuf.web.actions.BaseAction"/>
 ```

-The `class` attribute must point to an existing Java class and class must be an instantiable Java class (not an interface not an abstract class).
+The `class` attribute must point to an existing Java class and class must be an instantiable Java class (neither an interface nor an abstract class).

-### <global-results>
+### global-results